Oncology Massage 2

 - The Biology of Belief by Bruce Lipton

-You can find information on where to order these books and download the FAQ document on the Pre-Reading Page
+You can find information on where to borrow or purchase these publications on the Finding Pre-Reading Page.

-OM2 consists of 3 full days of study - 9am to 5pm for three days.
+OM2 consists of 3 full days of study - 8 hours each day.
 OM2 has 6 units - a unit is a morning or afternoon session of approximately 4 hours with appropriate breaks: